 - Sexual knowledge which is beyond their age (or developmental level) or sexual drawings/language - Saying that they have secrets that they cannot tell anyone about - Sudden or unexplained changes in behaviour e.g. becoming aggressive or withdrawn - Fear of being left with a specific person or group of people - Having nightmares - Running away from home - Bedwetting - Eating problems such as overeating or anorexia - Self-harm or mutilation, sometimes leading to suicide attempts - Substance or drug abuse - Suddenly having unexplained sources of money - Not allowed to have friends (particularly in adolescence) - Acting in a sexually explicit way towards adults - Sexual abuse is not solely perpetrated by adult males.
-Women also commit acts of sexual abuse, as can other children (peer-on-peer abuse).
+Women also commit acts of sexual abuse, as can other children (child-on-child abuse).

-5.6 Peer-on-Peer Abuse
+5.6 Child-on-Child Abuse

-Please refer to the Anti-Peer-on-Peer Abuse and Bullying Policy for details on how we prevent and reduce and report harms and how we respond to them when they occur.
-The Anti-Peer-on-Peer Abuse and Bullying Policy includes information about our whole school approach to peer-on-peer abuse, bullying, harmful sexual behaviour (including sexual harassment and sexual violence and bringing weapons into school.
+Please refer to the Anti-Child-on-Child Abuse and Bullying Policy for details on how we prevent and reduce and report harms and how we respond to them when they occur.
+The policy includes information about our whole school approach to child-on-child abuse, bullying, harmful sexual behaviour (including sexual harassment and sexual violence and bringing weapons into school.

-Staff are aware that safeguarding issues can manifest themselves via peer-on-peer abuse.
+Staff are aware that safeguarding issues can manifest themselves via child-on-child abuse.
 Staff are aware that safeguarding incidents and/or behaviours can be associated with factors outside the academy and/or can occur between children outside of these environments and that they must challenge inappropriate behaviour between peers that may be abuse in nature.